MartinThoma/MartinThoma.github.io/content/2020-06-04-in-ear-headphones.md

 I can't find mine again.
 I vaguely remember that they were average, but not comfortable to wear.

+## Sport Wireless Earphones TB08

+I bought those a while ago and I'm pretty happy with them.
+They weight 22g, have a battery capacity of 130 mAh which (according to the producer) gives about 9h of play time.
+I can confirm that the play time is super high.

+They use Bluetooth version 5, are comfortable to wear when I'm going by bike.

 ## Panasonic RP-HJE120E1K

 I aparently bought the Panasonic RP-HJE120E1K for about 8 EUR.
 I really don't